U.S. charges WikiLeaks founder Julian Assange with espionage

 Under extradition rules, the United States had only a 60-day window from the date of Assange’s arrest in London to add more charges.
 After that, foreign governments do not generally accept superseding charges.

-Reporting by Sarah N. Lynch and Mark Hosenball; Editing by Lisa Shumaker and Leslie Adler
+Reporting by Sarah N. Lynch and Mark Hosenball; Editing by Leslie Adler and Phil Berlowitz